basemqadasi/basemqadasi/README.md

 - **Deep Learning:** BiLSTM | CNN | Neural Operators | GANs | Scientific ML.
 - **Coding:** Python | Jupyter Notebook.

 ## I’m currently:
-- 🔭  A Ph.D. candidate in Geophysics at CPG-KFUPM, Saudi Arabia.
-- 🌱  Working on processing Distributed Acoustic Sensing data for seismic monitoring.
+- 🔭  A Ph.D. candidate in Geophysics at CPG-KFUPM, Saudi Arabia, working on processing Distributed Acoustic Sensing data for seismic monitoring.
 <!--
 **bqadas/bqadas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.